-• Providing hotline specialists to provide intake services to mandated reporters and other citizens in Virginia who have a concern for child abuse;

-- Assess and evaluate the functionality of the hotline in order to enhance efficiency to ensure mandated reporters and other citizens can easily report concerns of child abuse; and - Providing language assistance services to mandated reporters and other citizens who do not use English as their primary language.
+- Providing hotline specialists to provide intake services to mandated reporters and other citizens in Virginia who have a concern for child abuse; and - Assess and evaluate the functionality of the hotline in order to enhance efficiency to ensure mandated reporters and other citizens can easily report concerns of child abuse; and - Providing language assistance services to mandated reporters and other citizens who do not use English as their primary language.

-VDSS utilizes CAPTA funding, in alignment with Priority Areas 1, 3, 4, 5, 7, and 10, to provide Safe Measures® (via a contract with EvidentEvent Change (formally the National Council on Crime and Delinquency (NCCD)) a web-based application that provides data analytics through reports and dashboards.
+VDSS utilizes CAPTA funding, in alignment with Priority Areas 1, 3, 4, 5, 7, and 10, to provide Safe Measures® (via a contract with Evident Change (formally the National Council on Crime and Delinquency (NCCD)) a web-based application that provides data analytics through reports and dashboards.
 SafeMeasures® currently features more than 150 reports, a critical outcomes scorecard, and features such as My Upcoming Work and My Calendar.
 SafeMeasures® receives nightly data extracts from OASIS.

-CAPTA funding, in alignment with Prioritity Areas 10, 11, and 13, along with state General Funds to VDSS contract with Virginia Repertory Theatre (VRT) for the production and delivery of approximately 160 performances of the child sexual-abuse prevention play "Hugs and Kisses" for children in grades ages K-5 in elementary schools across Virginia.
+CAPTA funding, in alignment with Priority Areas 10, 11, and 13, along with state General Funds to VDSS contract with Virginia Repertory Theatre (VRT) for the production and delivery of approximately 160 performances of the child sexual-abuse prevention play "Hugs and Kisses" for children in grades ages K-5 in elementary schools across Virginia.
 The play is a partnership between VRT, Families Forward Virginia, and VDSS.
 Families Forward Virginia receives funding from a VRT subcontract and from VDSS for continued evaluation of the program.
 VDSS and Families Forward Virginia jointly provide training on child sexual abuse to each touring cast.
-The VRT traveling company stopped touring on March 13, 2020 due to COVID-19 related school closings or transition to virtual learning.
-Two modifications were made to their current sole source contract for FY21 in response to VRT's inability to perform live in elementary schools because of the pandemic.
-FY21 funds were used to develop a virtual Hugs & Kisses video and teacher's guide for use with second through fourth grades.
-VRT is currently reaching out to schools to confirm bookings of virtual performances for the remainder of the school year.
-VDSS, VRT and Families Forward prohibit the virtual performance for at-home students should potential abusers be in the home.
-As a result, the number of planned virtual performances was decreased from 75 to 30 for FY2021.
+The Virginia Repertory Theatre's (VRT), Hugs & Kisses, spent 100% of their SFY22 grant funds.
+The VRT used funds from FY21 to produce a virtual video performance of Hugs & Kisses and teacher's guide, which was developed with input from VDSS, Families Forward, and VRT's Statewide Advisory Task Force of educators, parents, counselors, social workers, and child psychologists.
+It was be piloted in SFY22 with an estimated ten schools.
+During FY22, performances were booked for the throughout the entire year and booked 185 performances and delivered 183 total performances of Hugs and Kisses in schools around the state, serving a total of 54,900 Virginia elementary school children.
+In addition, they had 334 pertinent inquiries from children immediately after the performances and thirty-two referrals to the children's local Child Protective Services social workers.

-VDSS utilizes CAPTA funding, in alignment with Priority Areas 3, 9, to provide alL LDSS a person locator tool to ensure that every LDSS has the tools and ability to actively search for relatives who can be a support to a child who is suspected of- and or victim of child abuse and neglect, and their family.
+VDSS utilizes CAPTA funding, in alignment with Priority Areas 3, 9, to provide LDSS a person locator tool to ensure that every LDSS has the tools and ability to actively search for relatives who can be a support to a child who is suspected of- and or victim of child abuse and neglect, and their family.